datatrail-jhu/02_googlecloud/manuscript/07_slides.md

 ### Getting Started

 Similar to Google Docs and Sheets, Google Slides can be opened multiple ways.
 The simplest option for starting a new document is going to the Google Slides URL https://slides.google.com.
-Under "Start a new presentation" select the blank option or any of the templates available.
+Under "Start a new presentation" select the "Blank" option or any of the templates available.
 Clicking on "TEMPLATE GALLERY" will expand the template options to include "Personal," "Work," and "Education" templates.

 ![Google Slides Page](images/07_slides/07_google_slides_01.png)

 Assuming that you are logged into your Google account, underneath the templates you will see the past slide presentations that are saved on your Google Drive under the "Recent presentations."
 Each of them can be opened and edited by clicking on them, which will redirect the current window to the existing slide presentation.

 In addition, you can open slide presentations through Google Drive, either through going to the URL https://drive.google.com or opening your file manager and opening the Google Drive tab on the left hand menu.